 To increase your chances of approval, apply with a good to excellent credit score of 670 or higher.
 Note that American Express typically pulls your Experian credit score when deciding on approval.

-What do customers say about the Starwood Preferred Guest® Credit Card?
+What do customers say about the The Starwood Preferred Guest® Credit Card from American Express?

 Some customers have left complaints online about how long it takes for American Express to transfer your points to miles.
 Others say they received a lower line of credit than they expected.
 Keep in mind that the credit line you’re extended depends on your credit score and other factors determined by American Express.